-There are countless factors that influence a municipality's capacity level, and they differ from one community to the next.
 Whatever the causal factors, the consequences are similar across the board.
-Actions to improve services, invest in quality of life, proactively plan for future needs, and support programming for those in need are too often left undone as municipalities struggle to provide basic services and react to immediate needs.
+Actions to improve services, invest in quality of life, proactively plan for future needs, and support programming for those in need too often remain undone as municipalities struggle to provide basic services and react to immediate needs.
 Many communities face this reality now.
-Many more may face it soon, given the trajectory of federal and state funding, economic shifts, population changes, or looming debts.
+Many more may face it soon, given the trajectory of federal and state funding, economic shifts, population changes, and looming debts.